- How Do They Work?

 Patients with kidney disease may require dosage adjustment if they are using a DPP-4 inhibitor.

-Severe hypersensitivity reactions have occurred during use of sitagliptin.
+Severe hypersensitivity reactions have occurred during the use of sitagliptin.

 Pramlintide is only appropriate for certain people with diabetes who use insulin and are having problems maintaining their blood sugar levels.
 Because of the potential for severe hypoglycemia with the use of pramlintide is with insulin, adjustments to insulin dosage and more frequent glucose monitoring may be necessary.
 Insulin and pramlintide should not be mixed in the same syringe.